gwoptics/SpacePyQuest/README.md

 ## Installing
 There are several ways to install the required software packages and Space Py Quest.
 Experienced Python users can download the files from the repository and start the Jupyter notebook [SpacePyQuest.ipynb](SpacePyQuest.ipynb).

 It is now possible to install the core module for Space Py Quest without downloading all of the files in this repository.

+## Option 1: With Pip
+Simply type

+`pip install pystq`

+into the command prompt.

+### Option 2: With Conda
 If you have [Anacoda](https://www.anaconda.com/) installed, simply type

 `conda install -c isobelmarguarethe pystq`